juangamella/ut-lvce-paper/README.md

 source venv/bin/activate
 ```

 to activate the virtual environment.
-Of course, you will need to be in a "make-capable" system (e.g. linux), where you can invoke the python `venv` module.
+Of course, you will need to be in a "make-capable" system (e.g. linux), and where you can invoke the python `venv` module.
 To run the notebooks from the virtual environment, create a new local kernel (while the environment is active):

 ```
 ipython kernel install --user --name=.venv
 ```

+and once inside the notebook select the kernel: `Kernel -> Change kernel -> .venv`.

 ## Reproducing the results